Bay of Plenty man Tewi Savage jailed for life for murdering daughter Arnica, aged 2

 She had said she was not going to return to live with Savage.

-The night before Arnica's death, Tewi Savage's father said he was "f****d in the head" and disturbed.
+The night before Arnica's death, Tewi Savage's father said he was "f***** in the head" and disturbed.

 His parents, who lived next door, had to help him settle and fall asleep again.